Monday, December 31, 2012

 Change is also important for a character.
 If by the end of the book there is no change whatsoever, the story will have no meaning.
 This doesn’t mean your character needs to change drastically, but something needs to be changed.
 If Sheridan breaks the curse, his self-confidence will be boosted, and he’ll start believing in himself more.
 In contrast, if he doesn’t break the curse, his confidence will wilt even more, crushing what little belief he had in himself.
 Either way, he ends up changed.

 In some stories your character might require a drastic change.
-Take, for example, Scrooge from Christmas Carol by Charles Dickens.
+Take, for example, Scrooge from A Christmas Carol by Charles Dickens.
 At the beginning of the story, Ebenezer Scrooge is a cranky, selfish, old man.
 He goes on a journey into the past, the present, and the future, accompanied by three ghosts.
 He sees what his life would be like if he continued on his self-centered path, and he changes his ways within a night.

 Names can be significant to a character as well.
 There is no strategy or right way to go about picking a name.
 Sometimes you just know what name will suit your character; other times it will take a little more work.
 I tend to look for names with meanings that show the character’s personality, or that intertwine with the story.
 If you find while you’re writing that the name you’re using isn’t working, change it.
 Don’t keep working with a name you dislike.
 It will slow down your writing.